131MohitYadav/WEB-DEVELOPMENT-CYBROM/React Js/React Js Notes.md

 # jsx(javascript xml) -> jab html and javascript ke code sath m chalana ho to jsx use krenghe.
 . it provide html like code
+. it return only single element

 #Homework
 # what is Fragments
 ans->
+# Difference between npm and npx

 # jsx Rules for writing ->
 1. ek bar mai ek hi tag ko return kra sakte hai so we used